What is Connect?

 NCACPA members already have a Connect profile.
 Simply go to community.ncacpa.org and log in by clicking the green button to access with your existing ncacpa.org username and password.
 If you’ve forgotten your login information, follow the directions to reset your password or contact Experience Support at 800-722-2836.

-To make this transition easier, we’re dropping a little tutorial here on how you can easily get logged in and start exploring all the new features.
+Here are tutorials on how you can easily get logged in and start exploring all the new features.

 Connect Access and Login

 Notifications & Privacy Settings

 Connect Code of Conduct: Rules, Etiquette, and Privacy Guidelines

 We’d love to have you as part of our members-only community!
 To ensure the best possible experience for all members, we have established some basic rules and guidelines for participation in our online platform, Connect.

 By joining NCACPA and using Connect, you agree that you have read and will follow the Code of Conduct.
 Connect is an interactive service that will enable you to solicit the advice of your peers, benefit from their experience, and participate in ongoing conversations and information sharing.
 Sharing any discussion post/thread outside of the Connect platform without permission from the post/thread contributor(s) is strictly prohibited.
 We want this to be a safe space for members to feel comfortable sharing and asking questions.